Learning Support Department

 We believe that all students are of equal value and are entitled to a broad and balanced curriculum which is differentiated to ensure maximum progress.

 All teachers at Regents Park Community College are responsible for planning work which is both challenging, but manageable for all students whatever their abilities or physical impairment.
 Learning and inclusion support staff work with teachers to support the development of an appropriate curriculum and assist students in lessons.
 In order to work on the development of specific skills, some students may also receive individual, or small group tuition for short periods; withdrawing students from timetabled lessons is kept to a minimum.
 Additional support is often scheduled after the end of the normal school day.

-The SENCo ensures that students with statements of SEN or Education Health Care Plans (EHCPs) receive the support specified.
-The SENCo also ensures that other types of provision are made available to students with special needs, for example visits from specialist teacher advisors, special equipment, behaviour support interventions and personalised programmes with external partners.
+The SENCo ensures that students with Education Health Care Plans (EHCPs) receive the support specified.
+The SENCo also ensures that other types of provision are made available to students with special needs, for example:-

 The SENCo is also the school’s specialist teacher assessor for SpLD and examination special arrangements.
 All students are screened, and any arrangements which are required are put in place for public examinations and internal testing.